xamey/navigator-ai/README.md

 - A **component library** for direct integration into web applications
 - A **browser extension** for end-user automation

 Consider it as Cursor/Windsurf for websites and applications.
-Big shoutout to [Browser-Use](https://github.com/browser-use/browser-use) as Navigator AI is insppired from them and currently is a kind of an chrome extension version that does what they do inside but inside your browser.
+Big shoutout to [Browser-Use](https://github.com/browser-use/browser-use) as Navigator AI is inspired by them and currently is a kind of an Chrome extension version that does what they do inside but inside your browser.

 ## Key Features